Kayrros/eos-sar/README.md

 	pip install srtm4["crop"]

 If you wish to use another DEM source, make sure to inherit from the template `eos.dem.DEMSource` and to provide functions for cropping/querying a DEM.

-Automatic download of Sentinel-1 SLC data is not provided in this package yet.
-You can use [ASF](https://search.asf.alaska.edu/#/) to find and download the data.

-As for the precise or restituted orbit files, automatic querying and download for a product is not provided in this package yet.

 ### Usage